josemazo/bmo/README.md

 http://localhost:8888/
 ```

 Now you are in the IPython Notebook environment.
-You can visit [this link](http://ipython.org/notebook.html) for get more information about this awesome tool.
+You can visit [this link](http://ipython.org/notebook.html) to get more information about this awesome tool.

 The directory that you are seeing in your browser it's the `notebooks` folder inside the root of the `BMO Docker container`.
 This directory corresponds to the `notebooks` folder that is inside the current directory in your terminal.
 That folder will contain your notebooks.